2019 Surf Fishing Permits Are No Longer Available

+Delaware State Parks offer freshwater, saltwater and offshore fishing, as well as clamming and crabbing, and this page will help you plan your perfect fishing adventure!
 A general fishing license is required for fishing, crabbing, or clamming in tidal and non-tidal waters in Delaware.
-The Delaware Fishing Guide, a publication of the Department of Natural Resources and Environmental Control's Division of Fish and Wildlife, provides comprehensive information about fishing in Delaware.
+The Delaware Fishing Guide, a publication of the Department of Natural Resources and Environmental Control's Division of Fish & Wildlife, provides comprehensive information about fishing in Delaware.

 Anglers can fish for small mouth bass, bluegill, and crappie in Brandywine Creek and for trout in Wilsons Run.

-Visit the Brandywine Creek State Park homepage for information and maps.
+Visit the Brandywine Creek State Park homepage for more information about the park.

 The pond is home to largemouth bass, catfish, carp, perch, crappie, bluegills, and pickerel, all of which await the patient angler.

-Visit the Killens Pond State Park homepage for information and maps.
+Visit the Killens Pond State Park homepage for more information about the park.

 With the pond being the major focus of the park, water-borne recreation is important at Lums.
 Lums offers some of the best freshwater fishing in the state.
 Anglers can chase largemouth bass, bluegill, crappie, catfish, or pickerel.
 Striped bass is stocked periodically, offering fisherman yet another challenge.
 Several youth fishing tournaments are held yearly.

-Visit the Lums Pond State Park homepage for information and maps.
+Visit the Lums Pond State Park homepage for more information about the park.

-Visit the Trap Pond State Park homepage for information and maps.
+Visit the Trap Pond State Park homepage for more information about the park.